We are committed to ensuring that your personal information is kept private and confidential.

 - How do we collect your personal information?

 We collect personal information in several ways.
-You may be asked by us to complete a patient questionnaire and give us information we need to provide dental services to you in a safe and appropriate manner.
+You may be asked by us to complete a patient questionnaire and give us the information we need to provide dental services to you in a safe and appropriate manner.
 This information includes your details of your dental and medical history and your current health.
 You may also be asked to provide personal information verbally to our dentists or other staff members.

 We may also collect personal information about you from third parties if you have agreed that they can provide us with this information.
 For example, we may collect information from: